ivangonekrazy/dotfiles/README.md

 Random config files from Ivan
 =============================

-So far just my `.vimrc` and `.tmux.conf` files
+Ivan's default configs for:

-run: `source install.sh`
+* tmux
-     `git submodule init`
+* vim

-     `git submodule update`
+Run the following...

-to install the `.vimrc` file and `.vim` directory.
+ 1. `source install.sh`: Backup and build symlinks in your homedir.

-* Chill bro, a backup will be created.
+ 2. `git submodule update --init`: Init and pull Pathogen bundles for Vim.

-* Pathogen is included.
+A backup will be created for any existing `~/.vim`, `~/.vimrc`, or `~/.tmux.conf`

-* Variety of bundles included as submodules.
+`bootstrap` is a list of Ubuntu/Debian packages that I frequently use but are not installed by default.

-* `bootstrap` is a list of Ubuntu/Debian packages for tools that frequently use but are not installed by default.
 Usage: `sudo aptitude install $(< bootstrap)`